alinsjs/docs/guide/compare.md

 # Compared

 Alins adheres to the development philosophy of 0-Api and Less-Is-More and uses jsx to describe UI.
-It can have strong responsive capabilities without introducing any additional APIs, which can greatly improve the development efficiency of developers. , Reduce the cost of understanding the code.
+It can have strong reactive capabilities without introducing any additional APIs, which can greatly improve the development efficiency of developers. , Reduce the cost of understanding the code.

 At the same time, Alins also has a very small runtime size and packaging size, and has good performance.